 Yes, budget is a deciding factor for every dog owner, but you should always buy the best food that you can afford.
 Good nutrition can make a real difference in his health and happiness.
 A high-quality product will provide a well-balanced diet, including meat sources, healthy carbohydrates, fiber, omega fats, vitamins, and minerals.

 Natural products are also a better idea for the English Bulldog because he might be sensitive to harsher additives and preservatives.
 Natural preservatives include rosemary oil, mixed tocopherols, and citric acid, so be sure to look out for these.

 Just because a product label states something, it doesn’t mean it is necessarily 100% true.
 Or it could be that other facts have been missed.
 For example, a product label might say “made with real chicken,” and although this is true, it could also be made with chicken by-products.
 Or it could say “chicken free,” while still listing chicken fat.

 So, the best way to find the right food for your English Bulldog is to ignore the labels and read the ingredients list yourself.

 Always Look for Named Ingredients

 All meat sources should be named.
 For example, if a product lists poultry meals, it should be avoided for dogs with sensitivities like the Bulldog.
-Various ingredients fall under the poultry category, and if your Bulldog is allergic to certain ingredients, you cannot be sure as to whether it is included.
+Various ingredients fall under the poultry category, and if your Bulldog is allergic to certain ingredients, you cannot be sure whether it is included.